IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 As a registered user, you can:

+-  Create your own dataverse and customize it.
 -  Add datasets to dataverses, if available
 -  Contribute to existing datasets, if available
--  Create your own dataverse and customize it.
--  Request access to restricted files.
+-  Request access to restricted files, if available.

 Create User Account
 ===================